Ryan1729/sundered-tiles/sundered-tiles/assets/how-the-assets-were-made.md

 For the two-edge arrow I started by copying the one-edge arrow and pasting a copy rotated by 90 degrees over top of it.
 Then I manually trimmed the overlap on the edge line so we get a nice corner.
 I then set the grid to 4 by 4 again, and depeted the overlapping arrows.
 Then I copied just the arrow from the one-edge arrow and rotated a copy by -45 degrees using the "Arbitrary Rotation" tool.
 Following the grid, I was faced with the choice of two places to place the center of the arrow: One snap point such that part of the arrow bled into the 4 by 4 cell next to the corner line, and the first snap point that did not.
 I choase the first point that did not bleed.

-When preparing to add the goal hints, I knwo I wanted a tile that numbers would be drawn over like the existing coloured tiles.
+When preparing to add the goal hints, I knew I wanted a tile that numbers would be drawn over like the existing coloured tiles.
 I considered making tiles that contained the instrumental goal or the terminal goal tiles depending on the level, but I decided that would probably be too busy.
 So, as a quick solution I just duplicated the hint tile and removed the 'i' from it.

+After making that goal hint tile I was somewhat unsatisfied with it.
+So as an alternative I tried making a blank version of the map, by painting over the X and dotted line with colours from the map, with the selct and bucket tools.
+But the light text over that was too hard to read.
+So, at least for now I'll stick wwith the blanked out hint tile.
+But I'll keep the blank map, in case it's useful later